 Congressional investigators are reportedly exploring any connections between two deals brokered by Donald Trump’s lawyer Michael Cohen and Felix Sater which directly raised Russian interests.
 The timeline for one of these arrangements is potentially very different than what has been reported widely in the news media.
 Discussions of the two deals appear to have occurred closer together in time and discussion on both began during the presidential race.
 The timing is sure to raise the interest of investigators looking into possible links between Trump associates and Russian election interference.

 The first arrangement involving Cohen and Sater was a proposal to build a Trump Tower in Moscow on terms that would be highly lucrative for Donald Trump.
 Those discussions reportedly began in September 2015 and led to Trump signing a 17-page letter of intent in late October 2015.
 Cohen said he discussed the project with Trump three times.
 The project went so far as to include soliciting building designs from architects and preliminary discussions about possible financing.
 According to Cohen, he personally decided to end the deal in late January 2016.
+[Update: The Moscow Trump Tower plan reached as late a July 2016, and Sater may have resolved to give up on it only in December 2016.]

 The second dealing with Cohen and Sater involved a back channel plan for handling Ukraine and Russia.
 Most all news outlets and analysis start the timeline for this plan in January 2017, but there is reason to believe it began much earlier.